stat545ubc-2023/assignment-b3-ian-coccimiglio/README.md

 ## Usage

-Run the Shiny App located in /Alon_Oscillator/app.R.
-All of the models should already be compiled there.
+Run the Shiny App locally in the subfolder found in /Alon_Oscillator/app.R.
+All of the models are compiled there.

+Alternatively, head over the
+<https://ian-fc.shinyapps.io/Alon_Oscillator/> to use it over the web!

 ## Design